SeisComP/common/apps/gui/descriptions/global_gui.rst

    The parameters in the global configuration of modules override the configurations in :file:`map.cfg` allowing a specific configuration per application.

-All data set directories and sub-directories therein are scanned for an optional :file:`map.cfg` configuration file defining default drawing options.
+All data set directories and sub-directories in the feature directory are scanned for an optional :file:`map.cfg` configuration file defining default drawing options.
 Parameters found in the lowest sub-directory take priority.
 This allows easy distribution of data sets and drawing properties without the need to change application configuration files.
 The available map layer configuration parameters are described further below.